-Verifying the year of this decree and the date of the crucifixion takes a moment to buckle down and really examine the parameters and support behind decrees and events.
-Don't just ask when, make sure you ask why and how we know that.
-As is the case for many portions of history before the time of Christ, there are arguments out there about when things were written, and when certain kings were in power.
-As an example, the Nehemiah verse, states the twentieth year of Artaxerxes is when the decree was made, so we need to find out what year he took power as king.
+Studying this prophecy, and verifying the year of this decree, and the date of the crucifixion, takes some time to buckle down and really examine the parameters, and support behind decrees and events.
+Many of these dates have been muddled up over time, so we need to make sure we know exactly how to confirm the timing of these events.
+As is the case for many portions of history before the time of Christ, there are often different arguments going around regarding when certain things happened, when they were written.
+For example, in Nehemiah 2, the verse states that in the twentieth year of Artaxerxes, the decree was made, so then we need to find out what year he took power as king.

-One source people will reference for these dates come from Ptolemy's "Babylonian Canon of Kings."
-As far as Artaxerxes goes there is a large year discrepancy between what he says and other findings to support otherwise, Ptolemy was clearly wrong about various records considering what goes against them.
-He was brought to trial and prosecuted for the inaccuracies, and has been found numerous times to be in error.
-Unfortunately his "Canon of Kings" is still the best thing they had, and what most people still regard as fact.
+One source people will often reference for these dates, is Ptolemy's "Babylonian Canon of Kings."
+However, there is a large discrepancy between when Ptolemy records the timing of the reign of Artaxerxes, when compared to other records.
+Ptolemy was clearly wrong about various chronological records, and he was even brought to trial, and prosecuted for numerous inaccuracies.
+Unfortunately his "Canon of Kings" is still the best thing they had, and what most people still regard as fact, regardless or the several errors.
 One can easily search for the falsehoods and errors of Ptolemy the astronomer, and read all about that.
 Here is a link to an article with some references to get you started regarding why people get dates wrong.

-This beast has several heads that all need to be addressed before we can tame it.
-Needless to say, right from the start this appears to be a pretty daunting task, but it can be done if you're willing to sit down and keep asking why, and how do we know that?
-There are four possible Biblical "decrees" to rebuild Jerusalem.
-Of the four decrees found, only one of them was a decree regarding Jerusalem, whereas the other three are regarding the temple, and so that is one of the heads talked that can take a lot of study trying figure that out.
+Needless to say, right from the start this study appears to be a pretty daunting task, but it can be done if you're willing to sit down and keep asking why, and how do we know that?
+To begin, the first hurtle that trips a lot of people up, is that there are seemingly four possible Biblical "decrees" to rebuild Jerusalem.
+However, of the four decrees found, only one of them was a decree regarding Jerusalem, whereas the other three are pertaining to the temple.
+This has occupied the time of many students of prophecy, but fortunately the answer to this question has been well satisfied.

 The Timing of the Passover